param-mehta/Linkedin_job_recommender/README.md

-# Algorithmic Trading Bot
+# Linkedin Job Recommender

 ## Overview

-This repository contains the code to implement an automated data pipenline that scraps latest jobs from Linkedin and performs a similarity search between job descriptions and resume to return the top 5 most relevant jobs
+This repository contains the code to implement an automated data pipenline that scraps latest jobs from Linkedin and performs a similarity search between job descriptions and the uploaded resume to return the top 5 most relevant jobs

 ## Features

+- Use Airflow to orchestrate the data ingestion and preprocessing pipeline

+    - Scrap thousands of job details every day for the desired parameters of job title, location, etc and store as json files on Google Cloud Storage
+    - Clean and preprocess raw data in parallel using pyspark.
+Generate summary statistics about collected jobs using Spark SQL
+    - Store job data and statistics as MongoDB collections
+    - Convert job descriptions into word embeddings using Langchain

+- A dashboard to display job statistics and recommend relevant jobs

+    - Parse user's resume using Google's Cloud Vision API and convert into embeddings using Langchain
-- Automated trading based on predefined conditions.
+    - Filter jobs from database based on the parameters selected by user
-- Execute trades across multiple accounts.
-- Historical and live data analysis for decision making.
-- Supports multiple instruments including futures and options.
-- Deploy complex strategies with a trailing stop loss, detect candlestick patterns like hammer and shooting star, place GTT (good till triggered) orders
+    - Perform similarity search between resume text and job descriptions of filtered positions
+    - Display the details of top k relevant jobs along with an LLM generated summary explaining why the job description and resume constitute a suitable match

 ## Requirements